st-tech/zr-obp/examples/synthetic/README.md

     --random_state 12345

 # relative estimation errors (lower is better) and their 95% confidence intervals of OPE estimators.
-# our evaluation of OPE procedure suggests that DR and Switch-DR perform better than other
-# model dependent estimators including DM, IPW, SNIPS, and SNDR.
+# our evaluation of OPE procedure suggests that DR and Switch-DR perform better than other estimators, including DM, IPW, SNIPS, and SNDR.
 # ============================================================
 # random_state=12345
 # ------------------------------------------------------------